yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A7222`: Channels SHOULD accept data URIs.

+#### Image alt text

+The `imageAltText` field contains alternate image text to be used in place of the `image` field.
+This field should only be used when the `text` field is inadequate as alt text.
+The value of the `imageAltText` field is of type string.

+`A7225`: Senders SHOULD NOT populate the `imageAltText` field if its value is identical to the `text` field.

+`A7226`: Receivers SHOULD use the value of the `imageAltText` field if it is present in the enclosing [card action](#card-action).
+If the `imageAltText` field is missing, receivers SHOULD use the `text` field as the alt text.

 #### Text

 The `text` field contains text content to be sent to a bot and included in the chat feed when the button is clicked.
 The contents of the `text` field may or may not be displayed, depending on the button type.
-The `text` field may contain markup, controlled by the [`textFormat`](#Text-format) field in the activity root.
+The `text` field may contain markup, controlled by the [`textFormat`](#text-format) field in the activity root.
 The value of the `text` field is of type string.

 This field is only used on actions of select types.
 Details on each type of action are included later in this document.

 `A7230`: The `text` field MAY contain an empty string to indicate sending text without contents.

-`A7231`: Channels SHOULD process the contents of the `text` field in accordance with the [`textFormat`](#Text-format) field in the activity root.
+`A7231`: Channels SHOULD process the contents of the `text` field in accordance with the [`textFormat`](#text-format) field in the activity root.

 #### Display text

 The `displayText` field contains text content to be included in the chat feed when the button is clicked.
 The contents of the `displayText` field SHOULD always be displayed, when technically possible within the channel.
-The `displayText` field may contain markup, controlled by the [`textFormat`](#Text-format) field in the activity root.
+The `displayText` field may contain markup, controlled by the [`textFormat`](#text-format) field in the activity root.
 The value of the `displayText` field is of type string.

 This field is only used on actions of select types.
 Details on each type of action are included later in this document.

 `A7240`: The `displayText` field MAY contain an empty string to indicate sending text without contents.

-`A7241`: Channels SHOULD process the contents of the `displayText` field in accordance with the [`textFormat`](#Text-format) field in the activity root.
+`A7241`: Channels SHOULD process the contents of the `displayText` field in accordance with the [`textFormat`](#text-format) field in the activity root.

 #### Value